How our Startup produced 10 blogs in just 3 hours and why you should do too?

-If you’re lean startup & actually most of them are, then you will not look at hiring army of content writers and hence even though you believe in writing blogs, you can’t pursue it due to lack of right people in place.
-You might have many new ideas and lot of knowledge at your stock but you miss sharing that in form of content or blog with others.
+If you’re a lean startup & most of them are, then you will not look at hiring army of content writers; even though you believe in writing blogs, you can’t pursue it due to lack of right people in place.
+You might have many new ideas and knowledge but you miss sharing that in form of content or blog with others.

-We at Pepipost also faced the same issue and we kept contemplating on how many content writers, journalists or specialists one can hire.
+We faced the same issue and we kept contemplating on how many content writers, journalists or specialists one can hire.
 We tried outsourcing but it was a time consuming effort and the end result wasn’t exactly what we wanted.
-Here time is money too.
+Like everywhere, time is money too.

 We wanted things fast

-After muddling up with an outsourced blogger I realised this is really not going to scale up with the quality we seek.
+After muddling up with an outsourced blogger I realized this is really not going to scale up with the quality we wanted.
 An idea which I had from sometime was,

 What if everyone in the team had a hand in writing?
 But obviously this was too ideal a scenario.
 But then again, what if we all got together and at least wrote what we know?